-TEL230 • Introduction to (interim or occasionally spring) 3 credits Teaching English to Speakers of Other Languages (TESOL)
+(interim or occasionally spring) 3 credits TEL230 • Introduction to

-Overview of the field of teaching English to speakers of other languages (TESOL) for those considering employment in schools in the U.S. or abroad, or serving in missions or in the local community.
+Teaching English to Speakers of Other Languages (TESOL) Overview of the field of teaching English to speakers of other languages (TESOL) for those considering employment in schools in the U.S. or abroad, or serving in missions or in the local community.
 Provides basic skills and resources for anyone interacting with new Americans.

-TEL240 • TESOL Practicum Abroad (by arrangement) 1 credit
+TEL240 • TESOL Practicum Abroad